JimmiAsk/force-gpt5-to-think/README.md

 3. Enable Developer mode
 4. Click "Load unpacked" and select the folder containing `manifest.json`
 5. Optional: use the toggle in the extension popup to enable/disable

-## Publish checklist
-- Name: Force GPT-5 to think
-- Short name: Force GPT-5
-- Description: Appends a thinking reminder to your prompt only when the selected model is exactly GPT-5.
-- Target domains: chatgpt.com, chat.openai.com
-- Icons: 16/32/48/128 PNGs provided in `icons/`
-- Category: Productivity
-- Privacy: No data collected, no remote servers.
-Stores one boolean setting (on/off) in Chrome Sync storage; no personal data.

 ## Permissions
 - **Storage**: to persist the on/off toggle in Chrome Sync storage